owenbyrne/luhn_validation/README.md

     luhn_val.validate('4444-3333-2222-1111')

-You can also access the validation objects more recently processed number via the cc_dirty and cc_clean attributes.
+You can also access the validation object's more recently processed number via the cc_dirty and cc_clean attributes.

     luhn_val.cc_dirty # => '4444-3333-2222-1111'
     luhn_val.cc_clean # => 4444333322221111